Recruit for the Work and Travel Program

 Yes.
 After arriving to their host organization and validating their program in SEVIS, participants should wait a minimum of 10 days before applying for a Social Security Number in person.
 Participants must ask for a receipt to show that they have applied for a card, which should arrive to them within 6 weeks of application.
 Participants may work and receive pay as long as they have applied for a Social Security Number.

-Summer Work and Travel participants are in the U.S. on a J-1 visa and are considered non-resident aliens and should not have Social Security (FICA), Medicare, or Federal Unemployment (FUTA) taxes withheld.
+Summer Work ravel participants are in the U.S. on a J-1 visa and are considered non-resident aliens and should not have Social Security (FICA), Medicare, or Federal Unemployment (FUTA) taxes withheld.

 Are participants exempt from paying taxes overall?